-Allocation of purchase price consideration: 1,672 Inventories Other assets 145 Equipment and improvements 380 Intangible assets 1,470 Accounts payable and accrued expenses (16)Customer deposits (156)Total identifiable net assets 3,495 2.390 Goodwill 5,885 Total
+Inventories \$ 1 Other assets ,672

+Other assets

+145

+Equipment and improvements 380

+Intangible assets ,470

+Accounts payable and accrued expenses (16)

+Customer deposits (156)

+Total identifiable net assets ,495

+Goodwill ,390

+Total \$ .5 ,885

-While, as of the date of this Quarterly Report on Form 10-Q, the Company has finalized its assessment of certain of the assets acquired and liabilities assumed, the Company is continuing its valuation of certain working capital items, including inventories, other assets and accounts payable and accrued expenses, which is subject to adjustment in accordance with the merger agreement.
+While, as of the date of this Quarterly Report on Form 10-Q, the Company has finalized its assessment of certain of the assets acquired and liabilities assumed, the Company is continuing its valuation of certain working capital items, including inventories, other assets and accounts payable and accrued expenses, which is subject to adjustment in accordance with the asset purchase agreement.
 Accordingly, the purchase price allocation set forth above reflects preliminary fair value estimates based on preliminary work and analyses performed by management and is subject to change as additional information to assist in determining the fair value of those assets as of the closing date is obtained during the post-closing measurement period of up to one year.